Doist/sqs-workers/README.md

     >>> foo_dead = env.queue("foo_dead", DeadLetterQueue.maker(foo))
     >>> foo_dead.process_queue(shutdown_policy=IdleShutdown(10))

-This code takes all the messages in foo_dead queue and push them back to the foo queue.
+This code takes all the messages in the foo_dead queue and pushes them back to the foo queue.
 Then it waits 10 seconds to ensure no new messages appear, and quit.

 ## Using in unit tests with MemorySession

-There is a special MemorySession which can be used as a quick'n'dirty replacement for real queues in unit tests.
-If you have a function `create_task` which adds some tasks to the queue and you want to test how it works, you ca technically write your tests like this:
+There is a special MemorySession, which can be used as a quick and dirty replacement for real queues in unit tests.
+If you have a function `create_task` which adds some tasks to the queue and you want to test how it works, you can technically write your tests like this:

 ```python
 from sqs_workers import SQSEnv